Skip to main content

 Uppatasanti Pagoda

-Impressive replica of Yangon's Shwedagon Pagoda, standing 99 meters tall and serving as one of Naypyidaw's most prominent religious landmarks.
+A replica of Yangon's Shwedagon Pagoda and one of Naypyidaw's most prominent landmarks, about 15 minutes away

 Gems Museum